Provable Coordination for LLM Agents via Message Sequence Charts: Proofs

 factor \(b_Xs_X=c_Xd_X\) with \(c_X\in\ltr{X}{\proj{X}{Q}}\) and \(d_X\in\ltr{X}{\proj{X}{P}}\).
 Since \(b_X,c_X\in\ltr{X}{\proj{X}{Q}}\) are comparable by the prefix order (as \(b_X\preceq c_Xd_X\)), prefix-freeness of \(\ltr{X}{\proj{X}{Q}}\) forces \(c_X=b_X\), hence

 Thus \(v_X\neq\varepsilon\Longrightarrow s_X\in\ltr{X}{\proj{X}{P}}\), i.e., the zipper side condition holds for \(M''=(s_Xv_X)_X\) with respect to \(P\).

 It remains to justify the decrease of the secondary induction measure.
-Recall that \(m\) counts the started owner-side decision blocks of this while-construct in \(M\), where \(\nu_1=\top\) in the present subcase.
+Recall that \(m\) counts the started owner-side decision blocks of this while-construct in the owner's prefix \(u_B\), where \(\nu_1=\top\) in the present subcase.
 The first transformation,

 removes the first owner choice \(\gamma_B^\top\), together with any visible prefix of its decision block, by Lemma~\ref{lem:strip-decision-prefix}.
 The second transformation,

 removes the \(Q\)-prefix \(b_X\) from each lifeline via the factorization \(r_X=b_Xs_X\), where \(b_X\in\lpref{X}{\proj{X}{Q}}\) and \(s_X\in\lpref{X}{\proj{X}{P}}\).
 Here \(Q\) is the loop body executed after the first \(\top\)-decision, whereas \(P\) is the recursive continuation of the same while-program after that body iteration.